Plunzi/modding-of-the-hat/modifying-code.md

 SCRIPT/FUNCTIONALITY MODDING

+(Written originally by Sir Obsidian)

 # MODIFYING **GAME SCRIPTS**

-The awesome 🔗 **King of the Hat Community** found out how to mod the game from the code side of the game.
+The awesome 🔗 **King of the Hat Community** (Sir Obsidian) found out how to mod the game from the code side of the game.
 Instead of replacing assets such as characters & portraits.
-We can replace and potentially add new code!
+We can replace and add new code!

 _**Note**: In this document we will use "KOTH" as short version for "King of the Hat"_

 ## How To Guide
-This tutorial will be rather **DIFFICULT** because no Modloader for KOTH has been finished yet. the 🔗[ModTheHat Modloader](https://github.com/ModTheHat/ModTheHat) is in the working though.
-Once it is done you will be informed here asap!
-Basically the Modloader will be able to mod the game by creating **C# .DLL files** using Visual Studio or any other C# Editor of your choice. which the Modloader injects into the game.
+This tutorial will be rather **DIFFICULT** the King of the Hat🔗[ModTheHat Modloader](https://github.com/ModTheHat/ModTheHat) is not yet in working condition.
+The document will be updated whenever the modloader is done.
+The Modloader will be able to mod the game by creating **C# .DLL files** using Visual Studio or any other C# Editor of your choice. which the Modloader injects into the game.

 This tutorial will show you how to modify the game files **DIRECTLY**.
 ### Chapter 1: Dependencies for manual modding